The History of Coffee Roasters and the Pivotal Role of Turkey

 The Industrial Revolution brought about mass production, and coffee was no exception.
 Roasting became more accessible, and coffee became a household staple.
 The convenience and affordability of roasted coffee beans contributed to coffee’s global popularity.

-The introduction of electric powered coffee roasters in the early 20th century revolutionized the industry.
-Modern roasters offered precise temperature control, consistency, and the ability to roast coffee on a larger scale.
-These advancements played a crucial role in modernizing coffee roasting technology.
+The introduction of electric-powered coffee roasters in the early 20th century revolutionized the industry.
+Modern roasters offered precise temperature control, consistency, and the ability to roast coffee on a larger scale, marking a significant leap in coffee roasting technology.

 Conclusion